waku-org/docs.waku.org/docs/guides/nwaku/configure-nwaku.md

 ./build/wakunode2 --storenode=/dns4/node-01.ac-cn-hongkong-c.wakuv2.prod.statusim.net/tcp/30303/p2p/16Uiu2HAm4v86W3bmT1BiH6oSPzcsSr24iDQpSN5Qa992BCjjwgrD
 ```

-## Generate and Configure a Node Key
+## Generate and configure a node key

 Nodes generate [new random key pairs](/learn/glossary#node-key) at each boot, leading to different `multiaddrs`.
 To maintain consistency, you can use a pre-generated private key with the `nodekey` option: